-The ABC's Four Corners - arguably Australia's premier current affairs program - first went to air on a Saturday night at 8.30pm on 19 August 1961.
+Arriving even earlier was the ABC's Four Corners (1961–current), which first went to air on a Saturday night at 8.30pm on 19 August 1961.
 The program was presented by Michael Charlton and was the first of 17 episodes to be presented live.

 The first item was an interview with an American astronaut, Scott Carpenter.
-Next followed a story about the end of World War II and the anniversary of the Japanese surrender in 1945.
+Next followed a story about the end of the Second World War and the anniversary of the Japanese surrender in 1945.
 Interviews with musician Larry Adler and swimmer Jon Konrads concluded the program.

-One of Four Corners most memorable programs was the broadcast of 'The Moonlight State' on 11 may 1987, which included footage of illegal booze joints, prostitution and gambling dens in Queensland, the existence of which had long been denied by Queensland's conservative government under Premier Joh Bjelke-Peterson.
-The subsequent inquiry saw senior police officers go to gaol and the Government voted out.
+One of the most memorable Four Corners programs was 'The Moonlight State', broadcast on 11 May 1987, which included footage of illegal booze joints, prostitution and gambling dens in Queensland, the existence of which had long been denied by Queensland's conservative government under Premier Joh Bjelke-Petersen.
+The subsequent inquiry saw senior police officers go to gaol and the government voted out.

 Tim Bowden is a broadcaster, radio and television documentary maker, oral historian and author.

 Image: Reporter Bob Sanders on the streets of Sydney for the first episode of Four Corners, which aired on the ABC on Saturday 19 August 1961.